motion-open-source/awesome-rubymotion/README.md

 ### Authorization
-* [can_i](https://github.com/macfanatic/can_i) - A RubyMotion wrapper providing a simple DSL for role authorization, similar to the CanCan gem.
+* [can_i](https://github.com/macfanatic/can_i) - RubyMotion wrapper providing a simple DSL for role authorization, similar to the CanCan gem.

 ### Data Protocols
-* [motion-csv](https://github.com/OTGApps/motion-csv) - A RubyMotion friendly CSV parser gem.
+* [motion-csv](https://github.com/OTGApps/motion-csv) - RubyMotion friendly CSV parser gem.
-* [meteor-motion](https://github.com/whitesmith/meteor-motion) - A wrapper for Meteor DDP with support for Motion Model
+* [meteor-motion](https://github.com/whitesmith/meteor-motion) - Wrapper for Meteor DDP with support for Motion Model

 ### Database
-* [motion-firebase](https://github.com/colinta/motion-firebase) - A RubyMotion wrapper for the Firebase SDK.
+* [motion-firebase](https://github.com/colinta/motion-firebase) - RubyMotion wrapper for the Firebase SDK.
 * [yapper](https://github.com/kareemk/yapper) - ORM for YapDatabase which is schemaless, very fast (thanks to YapDatabase's architecture), has chainable criteria, one-many relationships, on-the-fly reindexing and is thread-safe.
 * [couchmotion](https://github.com/jannishuebl/couchmotion) - API for using Couchbase(CouchDB) a schemaless database with Rubymotion for Android and iOS
-* [motion-sqlite3](https://github.com/mattgreen/motion-sqlite3) - A minimal wrapper over the SQLite 3 C API for RubyMotion
+* [motion-sqlite3](https://github.com/mattgreen/motion-sqlite3) - Minimal wrapper over the SQLite 3 C API for RubyMotion

 ### Debugging & Error Reporting
 * [motion-reveal](https://github.com/diogoandre/motion-reveal) - Easy way to add the Reveal framework to your Rubymotion project
 * [Crittercism](https://github.com/andrewhavens/crittercism) - Easily add crash reporting to your RubyMotion app with Crittercism.
-* [motion_print](https://github.com/OTGApps/motion_print) - A RubyMotion friendly console logger and debugging tool.
+* [motion_print](https://github.com/OTGApps/motion_print) - RubyMotion friendly console logger and debugging tool.
 Use it to output pretty formatted objects to the REPL.
-* [awesome_print_motion](https://github.com/michaeldv/awesome_print_motion) - A port of the awesome_print gem to RubyMotion.
+* [awesome_print_motion](https://github.com/michaeldv/awesome_print_motion) - Port of the awesome_print gem to RubyMotion.
 * [motion-colorize](https://github.com/clayallsopp/motion-colorize) - Add some color to your RubyMotion output.
-* [motion-xray](https://github.com/colinta/motion-xray) - An iOS Inspector that runs inside your app, so you can debug and analyze from your device in real-world situations.
+* [motion-xray](https://github.com/colinta/motion-xray) - iOS Inspector that runs inside your app, so you can debug and analyze from your device in real-world situations.

 ### Dependencies Management